Instance Selection for GANs: Experiments

 \subsection{Evaluation Metrics}

-We use a variety of evaluation metrics to diagnose the effect that training with instance selection has on the learned distribution, including: (1) Inception Score (IS)~\cite{salimans2016improved}, (2) Fr\'echet Inception Distance (FID)~\cite{heusel2017gans}, (3) Precision and Recall (P\&R)~\cite{kynkaanniemi2019improved}, and (4) Density and Coverage (D\&C)~\cite{naeem2020reliable}.
+We use a variety of evaluation metrics to diagnose the effect that training with instance selection has on the learned distribution, including: (1) Inception Score (IS)~\citep{salimans2016improved}, (2) Fr\'echet Inception Distance (FID)~\citep{heusel2017gans}, (3) Precision and Recall (P\&R)~\citep{kynkaanniemi2019improved}, and (4) Density and Coverage (D\&C)~\citep{naeem2020reliable}.
 In all cases where a reference distribution is required we use \emph{the original training distribution}.
 Using the distribution produced after instance selection would unfairly favour the evaluation of instance selection, since the reference distribution could be changed to one that is trivially easy to generate.
-A detailed description of each evaluation metric is provided in the supplementary material.
+A detailed description of each evaluation metric is provided in the supplementary material (\S \ref{sec:evlaution_metric_description}).

-When calculating FID we follow \citet{brock2018large} in using all images in the training set to estimate the reference distribution, and sampling 50k images to make up the generated distribution.
-For P\&R and D\&C we use an Inceptionv3 embedding.\footnote{We use the PyTorch pretrained Inceptionv3 model.
-As this model yields slightly different results than the official TensorFlow Inceptionv3 model, we only compare to other models that use the PyTorch implementation.} $N$ and $M$ are set to 10k samples for both the reference and generated distributions, and $K$ is set equal to 5 as recommended by \citet{naeem2020reliable}.
+When calculating FID we follow \citet{brock2018large} in using all images in the training set to estimate the reference distribution, and sampling 50\,k images to make up the generated distribution.
+For P\&R and D\&C we use an Inceptionv3 embedding.\footnote{We use the PyTorch pretrained Inceptionv3 embedding for all metrics.} $N$ and $M$ are set to 10\,k samples for both the reference and generated distributions, and $K$ is set equal to 5 as recommended by \citet{naeem2020reliable}.